AMReX-Combustion/PeleLMeX/Docs/source/manual/Validation.rst

 used for :math:`Re_{\tau}` = 934 in order to provide sufficient (but still below :math:`y^+=1`) resolution near the walls.

 Simulations are performed with the WALE LES SGS model.
-The plots below shows that `PeleLMeX`
+The plots below shows that `PeleLMeX` is able to reproduce the normalized velocity profile reasonably well even though the resolution requirements for a Wall Resolved LES are not quite attained with the grid employed here.

 .. |LES395Uplus| image:: images/validations/EBChannelFlow/Uplus_Re395_LES_LMeX.png
    :width: 48%